Improved Space-Time Tradeoffs for Permutation Problems via Extremal Combinatorics: Introduction

-By the following observation, Lemma~\ref{lem:algo} indeed generalizes the earlier bucket order-based and poset-based paradigms: \begin{observation} If $P$ is a poset of $n$ elements, $\alpha(P)$ ideals and $\lambda(P)$ linear extension, then the set of ideals of $P$ has $\lambda(P)$ maximal chains and hence has chain efficiency $\left(\frac{\lambda(P)}{\alpha(P)^2 \cdot n!}\right)^{1/n}$. \end{observation} This observation also suggests the following natural definition: \begin{definition}[Efficiency of a Poset] The efficiency $\eta(P)$ of a poset $P$ denotes $\left(\frac{\lambda(P)}{\alpha(P)^2 \cdot n!}\right)^{1/n}$. \end{definition} Note that in Lemma~\ref{lem:algo} family $\cA$ does not need to be known to the algorithm, so the question about the best time-space tradeoffs within our new paradigm is equivalent to asking what is the most efficient set system.
+By the following observation, Lemma~\ref{lem:algo} indeed generalizes the earlier bucket order-based and poset-based paradigms: \begin{observation} If $P$ is a poset of $n$ elements, $\alpha(P)$ ideals and $\lambda(P)$ linear extensions, then the set of ideals of $P$ has $\lambda(P)$ maximal chains and hence has chain efficiency $\left(\frac{\lambda(P)}{\alpha(P)^2 \cdot n!}\right)^{1/n}$. \end{observation} This observation also suggests the following natural definition: \begin{definition}[Efficiency of a Poset] The efficiency $\eta(P)$ of a poset $P$ denotes $\left(\frac{\lambda(P)}{\alpha(P)^2 \cdot n!}\right)^{1/n}$. \end{definition} Note that in Lemma~\ref{lem:algo}, family $\cA$ does not need to be known to the algorithm, so the question about the best time-space tradeoffs within our new paradigm is equivalent to asking what is the most efficient set system.
 While we are not able to determine this exactly, we give a poset (and hence a set system) that is significantly more efficient than the bucket order-based construction of~\cite{KoivistoP10}.
 To describe our construction, we define a \emph{bipartite poset} to be a poset whose Hasse Diagram is bipartite. \begin{restatable}{lemma}{lemConstruction} Let $P$ be a bipartite poset with parts $X=\{x_0,\ldots,x_{28}\}$ and $Y=\{y_0,\ldots,y_{28}\}$ such that $(x_i,y_j) \in P$ if and only if $(i -j) \mod 29 \in \{0,1,3,6,10,15\}$.
-Then $\eta(P) > 1/3.75$. \end{restatable} Since this is more efficient than the best bucket order-based construction, our construction disproves the conjecture of~\cite{JohnsonLR15}.
-By combining Lemma's~\ref{lem:algo}, Observation~\ref{obs:posetEfficiency}, and Lemma~\ref{lem:construction}, we obtain our main theorem: \begin{theorem}[Main theorem] Any permutation problem of bounded degree over an idempotent semiring can be solved using $S$ space and time $T$, for some $S$ and $T$ satisfying $S\cdot T \leq 3.75^N$. \end{theorem} We also show various limitations of our various frameworks.
-Most specifically, within the family of bipartite posets that are \emph{regular} (i.e. each vertex has the same number of incident arcs) we show the following: \begin{restatable}{lemma}{bipreg} If \(P\) is a regular bipartite poset, then $\eta(P)< 1/3.6$. \end{restatable} This lemma is obtained by combining an entropy-based upper bound of the number of linear extensions by Brightwell and Tetali~\cite{Brightwell2023} with a fairly direct lower bound on the number of ideals.
-Since Brightwell and Tetali were able to extend their bound to (specific, but non-trivial) non-bipartite posets, we believe our method may also be useful for obtaining strong upper bounds on the efficiency of general posets.
+Then $\eta(P) > 1/3.7492$. \end{restatable} Since this is more efficient than the best bucket order-based construction, our construction disproves the conjecture of~\cite{JohnsonLR15}.

+Departing from posets and making use of the generality of arbitrary set systems, we are able to improve the efficiency much further: